Results 1 to 15 of 16

 Methylphenidate is used legitimately in the treatment of excessive daytime sleepiness associated with narcolepsy, as is the newly marketed Schedule IV stimulant, modafinil (ProvigilÂ®).
 However; the primary legitimate medical use of methylphenidate (RitalinÂ®, MethylinÂ®, ConcertaÂ®) is to treat attention deficit hyperactivity disorder (ADHD) in children.
 The increased use of this substance for the treatment of ADHD has paralleled an increase in its abuse among adolescents and young adults who crush these tablets and snort the powder to get high.

 I don't think you'll see this in LE circles to make it through the shift.
-Coffee is still the only approved stimulus authorized for general LE use!“In order to attain the impossible, one must attempt the absurd.” — Miguel de Cervantes
+Coffee is still the only approved stimulus authorized for general LE use!"Those who cannot remember the past are condemned to repeat it" -- Jorge Santayana

 I asked her on that and then checked the DEA site on it (as well as a pharm site).
 METHYLPHENIDATE is sched.
 II but MONAFILIN (Provigil) is classified sched.
 IV.

 PROVIGIL is a Schedule IV drug.
 Schedule IV drugs, as a class, have lower abuse potential than Schedule II or III drugs.
 Many of the drugs currently used to treat narcolepsy, such as amphetamines (for example, Dexedrine) and methylphenidate (Ritalin),* are Schedule II drugs. (from the pharm)